eagle840/killercoda-labs/workInProgress/dotnet_applications_insights/step2.md

 ## Add a Throw Exception (remove if statement, or set deveplopment)

-Let force an exception when visting the Privacy page, in ./MyWebApp/Pages/Privacy.cshtml.cs, update the OnGet to:
+Lets force an exception when visting the Privacy page, in ./MyWebApp/Pages/Privacy.cshtml.cs, update the OnGet to:

 ```
     public void OnGet()